-The year 2014 was one of different experiences for the average small business owner.
+Last year was one of different experiences for the average small business owner.
 Some are glad to see it go, but others may have some sadness, seeing as how it was a year in which their company really took off and started bringing in major returns.

-With 2015 here, many of these companies may be looking to make a major move that can affect their tax obligations and change the structure of their operations.
+With a new year on the horizon, many of these companies may be looking to make a major move that can affect their tax obligations and change the structure of their operations.
 Namely, they may be contemplating whether it's in their interest to incorporate.

 Incorporating is a decision that every company has to make at one point or another.
 The more profitable they are, the more sense that it makes.
 If this is something that you've thought about, here are a few things you should take into consideration before you make the move.